taikoxyz/taiko-mono/packages/protocol/docs/batch_auction_design.md

 There is no secondary fee/reward model for blocks that aren't auctioned.
 This simplifies the auction design and eliminates the need for dual tokenomics systems, namely, an auction-based primary system and an alternate fallback system.

 ### Block Fees
 A fee in Taiko tokens should be levied from the block proposer, calculated as `p * gas_limit`, where `p` is the moving average bid for all verified blocks.
-Another moving average `q` could be introduced to cover the bid of all unverified blocks that have been auctioned.
-For example, the fee could be calculated as `(p * 0.5 + q * 0.5) * gas_limit`.

 ## Best Strategy for a Prover

 ### Bidding
 A prover should consistently monitor recent winning bid scores to gauge the current market status.
 From there, he can calculate an appropriate bidding price that aligns with his proof generation costs.
 Optionally, to enhance his score, he could deposit additional Taiko tokens as auction collateral.